Alex Hawkins: Broadcaster

 After retiring as a player, Hawkins worked as a color commentator for Falcons radio, for TVS' Thursday night World Football League (WFL) telecasts and CBS' NFL telecasts throughout the 1970s.

 1977 NFC Championship Broadcast

-In 1977, the NFC Championship Game between the Minnesota Vikings and the Dallas Cowboys was televised by CBS and covered by play-by-play announcer Vin Scully with Hawkins as color commentator.
+In 1977, the NFC Championship Game between the Minnesota Vikings and the Dallas Cowboys was televised by CBS and covered by play-by-play announcer Vin Scully with the filter-free Hawkins as color commentator.

 Hawkins said that he hoped that the Cowboys would win, because "I've always been a Cowboy fan."

 Hawkins was arrested during a traffic stop a few days after the championship game, and later was fired by CBS.

 Hawkins recalled being fired four times by television executive Bob Wussler (who had worked for CBS and was a founder of TBS) from various broadcast jobs: "'I've been fired four times by Bob Wussler. ....
 Why he persists in hiring me, I have no idea.'"
 Hawkins still was working on football analysis programs at TBS in 1980.